dmind-gmbh/extension-cookieman/Documentation/Introduction/Index.rst

 ---------------------------------

 By default, the popup is shown once on every page load until the user saves the consent status.
-The user can close the popup by clicking the area outside in order to read the current page.
+In our demo themes, we allow closing the popup without making a selection by clicking outside or using the ESC key.
+This is to follow our interpretation of GDPR that a consenting decision should not be forced.

 When the user saves the consent status, a new cookie `CookieConsent` will be set with the approved cookie groups.